Emily8883/RegLoop-AI-Final/README.md

 ## What It Does

-The app helps a compliance team move from a new regulation to structured obligations, gaps, reviewable policy recommendations, human approvals, and exportable audit evidence.
+The app helps a compliance team move from a new regulation to structured obligations, gaps, reviewable policy recommendations, human approvals, and exportable audit evidence...

 The verified workflow supports: